hyperledger/iroha-2-docs/src/guide/javascript.md

 ## 4. Registering an Account

 Registering an account is a bit more involved than registering a domain.
-With a domain, the only concern is the domain name, however, with an account, there are a few more things to worry about.
+With a domain, the only concern is the domain name.
+However, with an account, there are a few more things to worry about.

 First of all, we need to create an `AccountId`.
 Note that we can only register an account to an existing domain.
-The best UX design practices dictate that you should check if the requested domain exists _now_, and if it doesn’t — suggest a fix to the user.
-After that, we can create a new account, that we name _white_rabbit_.
+The best UX design practices dictate that you should check if the requested domain exists _now_, and if it doesn't, suggest a fix to the user.
+After that, we can create a new account named _white_rabbit_.

 Imports we need: